3.4 C

 No menu items!

-Raul Eamets, chief economist at Bigbank, says the economic forecast published by the Bank of Estonia on Tuesday numerically shows that the economic policy decisions made by the government will reduce the economic well-being of residents of Estonia in the coming years.
+Raul Eamets, chief economist at Bigbank, has said that economic forecasts published by the Bank of Estonia on Tuesday show that the government’s economic policy decisions will reduce the economic well-being of Estonians during the next few years.

-“The tax changes mean higher price increases, higher unemployment, lower economic growth and a fall in real wages in 2026,” Eamets said in a press release.
+“Tax changes mean price increases, higher unemployment, lower economic growth and a drop in real wages by 2026,” Eamets declared in a news release.

-“There is a bit more optimism about economic development this year, but a bit more pessimism about next year’s developments.
-While the central bank forecasts a 0.4 percent economic decline for this year, the Finance Ministry forecast a 1 percent decline.
-For next year, the central bank forecasts 1.9 percent economic growth, while the Finance Ministry’s forecast was 2.1 percent,” he said.
+“There’s a bit more optimism about economic development this year, but a bit more pessimism about next year,” says Eamets.
+“The central bank is forecasting a 0.4% decline in economic growth for this year, while the Finance Ministry predicts a drop by 1.0%.
+For next year, the central bank forecasts 1.9% economic growth, while the Finance Ministry’s prediction is 2.1%.”

-Eamets noted that there is a significant difference in inflation forecasts — the ministry’s estimate for next year’s inflation is 5 percent, while the central bank’s was 3.9 percent.
-Allegedly, this difference arises from the assessment of the impact of the vehicle tax.
-This is a new tax, and we don’t really know exactly how to assess the impact of this tax, the economist said.
+Eamets also pointed to significant variations in inflation forecasts – the ministry predicts 5% next year, while the central bank forecasts 3.9%.
+He believes that the difference arises from assessments of the impact of Estonia’s new vehicle tax.
+Because it is a new tax, experts don’t really know how to evaluate its impact, the economist added.

-“It is also true that the overall impact of tax changes on price increases is difficult to predict because it is highly likely that prices will be raised by more than the VAT increase.
-To what extent this will happen, or how much of the tax increase will be passed on to prices, cannot be measured with a simple formula.
-The reason is straightforward: in addition to the so-called mechanical price growth, the opportunity to adjust prices is always used when a legal window to do so is given,” he explained
+“It is also true that it is difficult to predict how tax changes will impact price increases overall, because it is most likely that prices will climb by more than the increase in VAT,” Eamets explains.
+“There is no simple formula no measure the extent to which this will happen or how much of the tax hike will be passed on to consumers via prices.
+The reason for this is straightforward: in addition to so-called mechanical price growth, the opportunity to adjust prices is always used when a legal window is opened so that it can be done.”

-Although the central bank stressed that there are limits to price rises in the retail sector, as more and more purchases will be made at foreign online stores, Eamets said that not all goods, let alone services, can be bought online.
+Eamets went on to say that although the central bank has insisted that there are limits to price rises in the retail sector, because of increasing purchases at foreign online stores, the fact is that not all goods, let alone services, can be bought online.

-“The central bank estimates that taxes will account for almost half of our price increases this year and next,” he added.
+“The central bank estimates that taxes will account for almost half of our price increases this year and next,” the economic added.

 Source: BNS